About The Workshop

 Will the submitted paper be published?

-Accepted position papers may be displayed on the AI for Haptics workshop website and archived on arXiv at the authors' discretion.
+Accepted position papers may be displayed on the AI for Haptics workshop website at the authors' discretion.

 -